MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Enemies - Poppy Bros. Jr..md

 ### AI States
 #### Walk and Turn
 The enemy does constant little jumps and walks back and forth without friction.
-#### Entity Apple
+#### Ride Entity
 The enemy is spawned by an entity and follows it while doing an animation.
 The image index changes when it turns.
-If the apple doesn't exist, the enemy does a big jump and switches to [[TfSD SB - Enemies - Poppy Bros.
+If the entity doesn't exist, the enemy does a big jump and switches to [[TfSD SB - Enemies - Poppy Bros.
 Jr.#Walk and Turn Short|Walk and Turn Short]].
 #### Walk and Turn Short
 The enemy does constant little jumps and walks back and forth without friction in a shorter distance.